 Swimming in Open Water

-The conditions at open water sites change constantly.
-Check signs and notices for safety messages.
-If abroad, make sure you check as they may be different to UK safety signs.
+The conditions at open water sites change constantly so make sure you check signs and notices for safety messages.
+If you are abroad, be sure to check the National Water Safety sign as they may be different to UK safety signs.
+The National Water Safety sign can be seen by clicking the below:

 - Only enter the water in areas with adequate supervision and rescue cover